miayam/learn-css/005 Inheritance/README.md

 }
 ```

-It will make all elements color blue by default.
+It will make all text blue by default.

 For non inheritable properties like `margin` or `padding`, they get initial value
-from user-agent base style or local user style (OS, browser extension).
-They
+from default styling imposed by your browser or OS.
+They didn't inherit it from
-didn't inherit it from their parent.
+their parent.

 Let's say: